-At the Sultan Qaboos Grand Mosque you will also find an Islamic study center, which is open to anyone who wants to understand more about the religion.
-So, if you have any questions or interests about Islam, be sure to stop by.
+At the Sultan Qaboos Grand Mosque, you will also find an Islamic study center, which is open to anyone who wants to understand more about the religion.
+So, if you have any questions or want to learn more about Islam, be sure to stop by.

-Access for visitors is free, and the mosque is open on Saturday to Thursday from 8 am to 11 am (on Friday only Muslims have access).
-We arrived at 8am, the opening hours, and were the first to enter.
+Access for visitors is free, and the mosque is open from Saturday to Thursday from 8 am to 11 am (on Friday only Muslims have access).
+We arrived at 8 am, the opening hours, and were the first to enter.